In July 2019, Burning Man Project published our 10-year Environmental Sustainability Roadmap.

 - Renewables for Artists Team trains and supports sustainability and Solar 101 for artists.

 Contact us at firstname.lastname@example.org or sign up for the sustainability newsletter for updates and events.
 To support our sustainability efforts, visit donate.burningman.org or email email@example.com to learn more.
-Check out our 2020 update, 2021 update, and sustainability community calls.
+Check out our 2020 update, 2021 update, 2022 update, and sustainability community calls.